DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 When the conversation with Erasmus concludes, Victor directs Stella to stand in the center of the circle.
 As he takes up a position beside her, Victor informs the players that, once it begins, the ritual will take 10 minutes to complete.

-During that time, Eramus adds, the circle’s magic will blaze like a beacon, attracting wayward spirits that might seek to take Stella’s place and return to life by inhabiting her soulless body.
+During that time, Erasmus adds, the circle’s magic will blaze like a beacon, attracting wayward spirits that might seek to take Stella’s place and return to life by inhabiting her soulless body.

 As such, Erasmus asks the players and (if present) Lady Wachter to aid him in guarding Stella’s soul until the ritual is complete.
 ### The Wayward Souls